ramesh-chandra-saini/Gist-Downloader/README.md

 ### Detailed information of software: ###

 * crawl_gist_info.py
+     - input : github handle .
+     - output : json format response from api.github.com of all gist and store it gist_info.json

+* Quick summary
+     - **Gist-Downloader is a python based software which can download all your gist code to ~/Desktop/Gist_Codes_Repo/**.
+     - **Gist - Gist is a simple way to share snippets and pastes with others using github**
+     - Developer

+* Quick summary
+     - **Gist-Downloader is a python based software which can download all your gist code to ~/Desktop/Gist_Codes_Repo/**.
+     - **Gist - Gist is a simple way to share snippets and pastes with others using github**
+     - Developer

+* Quick summary
+     - **Gist-Downloader is a python based software which can download all your gist code to ~/Desktop/Gist_Codes_Repo/**.
+     - **Gist - Gist is a simple way to share snippets and pastes with others using github**
+     - Developer

+* crawl_gist_info.py
         - input : handle
         - output : json format response from api.github.com of all gist